jeremytanjianle/jeremytanjianle.github.io/interests/nlp-in-finance.md

 >"Over roughly 50 years of global macro investing, I've learnt the hard way that the most important events that surprised me, did so because they never happened in my lifetime." ~ Ray Dalio

 Ever wish you knew all of financial history to guide your next macro trade?
-Let NLP read history for you!
+*Let AI read history for you!*
-My dissertation is on extracting historical cause-and-effect from past financial events to help navigate the future.
+My masters-level dissertation is on extracting historical cause-and-effect from past financial events to help navigate the future.

 <img src="../img/stockhistorianmeme.png" align="center" style="display:block;margin:0 auto;max-width:90%;">